-Staircase & Stairway Accidents Lawyer
+Staircase & Stairway Accidents Lawyer in NYC

-Most stair-related accidents wouldn’t have happened were it not for carelessness or lax property maintenance.
-Elements that make a staircase unsafe include uneven steps, rotting wood, loose railings, inadequate lighting, obstacles in the stairway, slippery surfaces, improper stair height, and building code violations.
+Most staircase accidents wouldn’t have happened were it not for carelessness or lax property maintenance.
+Elements that make a staircase or stairway unsafe include uneven steps, rotting wood, loose railings, inadequate lighting, obstacles in the stairway, slippery surfaces, improper stair height, and building code violations.
 The property owner is responsible for maintaining all parts of a staircase and making sure stairs comply with accepted building standards.
 Failure to do so can result in deadly staircase accidents.

-Staircase Accident Injuries
+Common Staircase Accident Injuries

-- Broken bones.
 Fractures occur when something places too much stress or pressure on the bones.
 When someone tries to catch him or herself from a fall using their arm or wrist, it can snap these bones from too much force.
 Landing wrong on a limb can also lead to harmful breaks.

-- Head and brain injuries.
 If the head strikes the ground, railing, or the edge of a stair during a fall, it can cause a concussion and/or traumatic brain injury (TBI).
 Severe TBIs may have permanent symptoms such as cognitive problems, speech impairment, confusion, and memory loss.

-- Spinal cord injury.
 A serious fall can lead to one of the worst types of catastrophic injury – spinal cord damage.
 Spine injuries can result in full or partial paralysis below the point of injury.
 Spinal cord injuries are often permanent.

 Our law firm strives to help victims of such accidents.
 We know how damaging these falls can be and how much they may affect your family and future.
-We want to help you pursue just compensation from the landowner who could have prevented your accident, but didn’t.
+We want to help you pursue just compensation from the landowner who could have prevented your accident but didn’t.